myselfghost/myapi/README.md

 # myapi
-a api server based on openresty
+an api server based on openresty